 A true capitalist sets up business to allow for all the inevitable expenses, including taxation.
 The true capitalist sees where the market is going and follows it.

-Today, Big Business is often in bed with Big State, doing deals
+Today, however, Big Business is often in bed with Big State, doing deals

 - to get tax breaks,